📝 Anyone who sells food · ⏱️ 3 min read

 Frequently asked questions

-Do I need to use the same food cost for every topping?
+Should I use the same food cost percentage for every topping?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.